BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 - [ ] F7 - Room Enums #phase-1 #feature <br>Update Room names then change to update
 - [ ] B11 - BookingImpl - Invalid date error handling #bug #phase-1 <br><br>Such as April 31 does not exist
+- [ ] B12 - BookingImpl - Request Param and REquest body is handling LocalDateTime with different formats.
+Booking schedule. #bug #phase-1
 - [ ] B13 - UserImpl - cannot delete user when user has booking #bug #phase-1
+- [ ] B14  - RequestException - this exception is returning ids. also this exception is returning the message not as error but as message.
+Is this correct? as other exceptions return error to show as the error and not message. #bug #phase-1 <br><br>This is a standard exception error returned to cusatomer: ```json<br>{<br>  "timestamp": "2024-04-24T11:18:29.922+00:00",<br>  "status": 400,<br>  "error": "Bad Request",<br>  "path": "/booking"<br>}<br>```

 ## In Development